mandino/hotelmilosantabarbara.com/wp-content/plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.18.76 =
+* Cleaned up the Nonce Token creation and storage functions.
+* Cleaned up View Quarantine page and fixed recovery link.
+* Added debugging for login errors WP head and footer Hooks.

+= 4.18.74 =
+* Fixed a bug in the Nonce Token Errors that was created by changes in the last release.

+= 4.18.71 =
+* Added wp_options table to the db_scan.
+* Fixed a few minor bugs in the db scan quarantine view.
+* Changed some wording and other minor fomatting issues.
+* Checked code for compatibility with WP 5.2.1 (latest release).

+= 4.18.69 =
+* Added a Warning message about the vulnerability in the yuzo-related-post plugin.
+* Updated the Quarantine interface and added a re-scan / re-clean feature.
+* Fixed a bug in the scan depth array that would produce PHP Notices in the error_log files under certain conditions.
+* Changed some wording and other minor fomatting issues.
+* Removed some outdated JavaScript that is no longer needed.
+* Checked code for compatibility with WP 5.2 (latest release).

+= 4.18.63 =
+* Fixed a major bug in the Firewall updates that could cause a False Positive lockout.

+= 4.18.62 =
+* Fixed a bug in the Firewall that prevented some iPad devices from logging in.
+* Fixed an encoding bug that prevented the Examine File window from dispaying some file formats.
+* Restored the File Details window in the Examine File window.
+* Updated code for compatibility with WP 5.1.1 (latest release).

+= 4.18.52 =
+* Added a whole new DB Scan category that looks for links and scripts injected directly into the database content and removes them.
+* Updated Firewall landing page for HTTPS compatibility.
+* Removed some old code that was no longer needed.
+* Added a feature to clear cache files before running the Complete Scan, this will speed up the scan and prevent malware from being saved on your cached paged.
+* Updated code for compatibility with WP 5.0.2 (latest release).

+= 4.17.69 =
+* Updated code for compatibility with WP 4.9.8 (latest release).
+* Fixed PHP Notice for the unknown offset of SERVER_parts.
+* Escaped single-quotes in translated strings for use within JavaScript.

+= 4.17.68 =
+* Updated code for compatibility with WP 4.9.7 (latest release).
+* Removed wrong size dashicon from Settings link in plugin list.
+* Removed the broken link to vote WORKS on wordpress.org.
+* Reordered priorety on fixing Known Threats to be more efficient.

+= 4.17.58 =
+* Updated code for compatibility with WP 4.9.4 (latest release).
+* Fixed dashicons sizing in css.
+* Add ability to update registration email from within the plugin settings.
+* Cleaned up expired nonce tokens left behind from an older version.

+= 4.17.57 =
+* Updated code for compatibility with WP 4.9.3 (latest release).
+* Fixed registration form and alternate domain for definition updates to work on HTTPS.
+* Fixed the wording on the Title check error message.

+= 4.17.44 =
+* Added Title check to make sure it does say you were hacked.
+* Updated code for compatibility with WP 4.8.3 (latest release).
+* Fixed Undefined variable error in Quarantine.
+* Fixed XSS vulnerability in nonce error output.

+= 4.17.29 =
+* Changed the definition update URL to only use SSL when required.
+* Updated PayPal form for better domestic IPN compatibility.

+= 4.17.28 =
+* Added the Turkish translation thanks to Umut Can Alparslan.
+* Improved the auto update so that old definitions could be phased out and new threat types would be selected by default.
+* Fixed the admin username change feature on multisite installs.

 = 4.16.53 =
 * Fixed the details window so that it scrolls to the highlighted code.